Surrogacy in Canada

 1. Find a local lawyer who specializes in surrogacy cases.
 A good lawyer takes care of the paperwork and legal issues regarding the surrogate, clinic and egg donor.

 2. The surrogate and the donor can be found through online forums.
-Because there is a shortage of surrogates in Canada, parents should present themselves in a good light to persuade a desirable surrogate to work with them.
+Some “consultancies” can make introductions to potential surrogate candidates, although this is technically illegal.
+Larger organizations can find a qualified surrogate in a few months, while others can find more fully evaluated surrogates in as long as a year.
+In general there is a shortage of surrogates in Canada, so parents should present themselves in a good light to persuade a desirable surrogate to work with them.

 3. With the surrogate chosen, parents can pick a reputable clinic that is located near where the surrogate lives.
 There are quite a few IVF and surrogacy clinics in Canada, and most are reasonably reputable.